scylladb/scylladb/docs/guides/tracing.md

 * `table_names`: a list of tables used for this query, where applicable
 * `username`: a user name used for authentication with this query

+### Lightweight (fast) slow queries logging mode

+#### The motivation

+Natural desire is to run database with slow query tracing mode always enabled.
+But the implementation can't detect early if the request will be slow before it got processed so it has to record all the tracing events before making a decision.
+Recording all the tracing events with all of its parameters during the request execution implies sufficient overhead.
+This lightweight mode or fast slow queries tracing mode offers a solution to this problem allowing low-overhead slow queries tracing.

+#### The solution

+The "fast slow query logging" is a ScyllaDB feature mode that is going to ease the debugging related to the long requests even further.
+It minimizes the tracing session related overhead to its minimum allowing it to be always enabled.

+In a nutshell, this mode tracks only CQL statement and related request parameters.
+It effectively omits all the tracing events during the processing.

+When enabled, it will work in the same way `slow query tracing` does besides that it will omit recording all the tracing events.
+So that it will not populate data to the `system_traces.events` table but it will populate trace session records for slow queries to all the rest: `system_traces.sessions`, `system_traces.node_slow_log`, etc.

+Other tracing modes work as usual with that mode enabled.

+#### How to enable and configure

+By default fast slow query logging is disabled.

+There is a REST API that allows configuring and querying the current configuration of this feature.

+To request current state of the tracing run:

+    $ curl http://<node address>:10000/storage_service/slow_query

+    {"enable": false, "ttl": 86400, "threshold": 500000, "fast": false}

+To enable fast slow query tracing run:

+    $ curl --request POST --header "Content-Type: application/json" --header "Accept: application/json" "http://<node address>:10000/storage_service/slow_query?enable=true&fast=true"

+Normal slow query tracing can be enabled with:

+    $ curl --request POST --header "Content-Type: application/json" --header "Accept: application/json" "http://<node address>:10000/storage_service/slow_query?enable=true&fast=false"

+#### Implementation details

+Implementation introduces `tracing._ignore_trace_events` flag inside of the global sharded `tracing` service to track current tracing state.
+REST API calls `tracing.set_ignore_trace_events()` to modify its value.

+`tracing.create_session` verifies if the `trace_state` is not a `full_tracing`
+request and `tracing._ignore_trace_events` is enabled than we can commit into omitting all the unnecessary data during tracing session.

+Tracing session tracks tracing state by the means of `trace_state_props::ignore_events` that is kept in `trace_state._state_props`.
+In its turn `tracing::make_trace_info` does not create `trace_info` objects to prevent tracing of sub-events if tracing session has `trace_state_props::ignore_events` mode enabled.

+#### Performance

+We have found out that the fast slow queries tracing implies about 10 times less overhead on the requests processing than the normal slow query tracing in the best case hot path (100% cache hit rate prepared statements reads of a single row on 100% util shard).

+In real production workloads we expect the effects to be almost completely invisible.

 ### How to get query traces?
 Each query tracing session gets a unique ID - `session_id`, which serves as a partition key for `system_traces.sessions` and `system_traces.events` tables.